idomoroschenov/custom-cdk-react-game/README.md

-# Welcome to your CDK Python project!
+# Custom CDK deployment of Wordle

-This is a blank project for CDK development with Python.
+This is a project built to showcase capabilities of AWS CDK and CDK Pipelines in creating easily configurable and reliable application deployment pipelines.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`